 How we test

 To help with the high cost of testing a wide range of models we employ specialised labs in Europe to test the tablets with the results shared among a range of consumer organisations around the world.
-The testing covers a wide scope, including:
+The testing has a wide scope, including:

-- Battery: the lifetime of the battery is an important feature in its own right.
+- Battery The lifetime of the battery is an important feature in its own right.

 For more detail, see "How we score"